nodejs/node/deps/npm/doc/files/package.json.md

 ### directories.bin

-If you specify a `bin` directory, then all the files in that folder will be added as children of the `bin` path.
+If you specify a `bin` directory in `directories.bin`, all the files in that folder will be added.

-If you have a `bin` path already, then this has no effect.
+Because of the way the `bin` directive works, specifying both a `bin` path and setting `directories.bin` is an error.
+If you want to specify individual files, use `bin`, and for all the files in an existing `bin` directory, use `directories.bin`.

 ### directories.man